 We’re therefore perfectly positioned to help interpret precisely what you must do versus what you could do.

 Our team includes experts in both IT and non-IT accessibility.
-Our approach is refreshingly different: as a firm that specializes in inclusive design, we’ve developed a library of techniques that allow us to promise to you compliance with every applicable WCAG Level A and Level AA success criterion in a way that will enhance the UX and SEO for your entire audience.
+Our approach is refreshingly different: as a firm that specializes in inclusive design, we’ve developed a library of techniques that allow us to promise you compliance with every applicable WCAG Level A and Level AA success criterion in a way that will enhance the UX and SEO for your entire audience.
 We call this “No Trade-offs” Inclusive Design™: it ensures that the UX for all users need not be compromised by the accommodations for those living with disabilities.
-Rather, it will improve the design for all.
-At the same time, we will remain pragmatic with respect to guaranteeing your deadlines.
+Rather, it will improve the design for everyone, while remaining pragmatic with respect to guaranteeing your deadlines.

 We offer arms-length analysis by professionals who hold the only accreditations available for online accessibility.
 Our third-party status combined with our extensive experience on hundreds of conformance audits lends further credibility to our reports and expert opinion letters.

-- Future services that may stem from the research and analysis, some of which could unfold in parallel to the most immediate challenges:
+- Future services that may stem from the research and analysis, some of which could unfold in parallel to the most immediate challenges, could include: